ziggybaz/DSA-Playground/Recursion/Notes.md

 Is a process in which a function calls itself directly or indirectly.
 This solves a problem by calling a copy of itself and solving smaller sub-problems of the original problem.

 Example of application:
-1.Memoization
+1. Memoization
-2.Backtracking algo's
+2. Backtracking algo's
-3.Divide & Conquer algo's
+3. Divide & Conquer algo's
 4. Sorting algo's
 5. Tree & Graph traversal